HappyFrowl/documentation/Linux/StorageManagement.md

         * nvme0n1 - first nvme disk

 * `blkid` - block id
-    * print the UUID of devices
+    * Print the UUID of devices
-    * this is used to add the devices to `/etc/fstab`
+    * Use this to add the devices to `/etc/fstab` for mounting devices
+    * See below on mounting

 * `fdisk </dev>` / `gdisk </dev>`
     * Manage partition tables and partitions on a hard disk